sider/sider-docs/tools/python/flake8.md

 ## Getting Started

-To start using Flake8, enable it in repository settings.
+To start using Flake8, enable it in [Repository Settings](../../getting-started/repository-settings.md).

-To customize Flake8, put `.flake8` in your repository.
+To customize Flake8, put a `.flake8` file in your repository.

 ## Python Version

-If your repository contains `.python-version`, the python version is inferred from the file.
-You can specify Python version via `sideci.yml`.
+If your repository contains a `.python-version` file, the Python version is Sider will use the version specified in that file.
+You can also specify a Python version via `sideci.yml`.
 The default is Python 3.

 The latest versions of Python 2 or Python 3 can be used.

 ## Default Configuration

-Sider provides default configuration for Flake8.
+Sider provides a default configuration for Flake8.
 If your repository does not include `.flake8`, `setup.cfg` or `tox.ini`, our default configuration will be used.

-Our default configuration is available in GitHub repository.
+Our default configuration is available here:

 * [Sider's configuration for Flake8](https://github.com/actcat/sideci_config/blob/master/python/flake8/sideci_config.ini)

 ## Configuration via `sideci.yml`

-Here is an example setting for Flake8 under `flake8`:
+Here are example settings for Flake8 under `flake8`:

 ```yaml:sideci.yml
 linter: